syed-nafis/Electricity_Demand-Fuel_Required-Forecasting-Bangladesh/README.md

         - `--last_page_numer` : the last page number till which it should download to.
         - `--selenium` : use selenium downloader
         - `--bs4`: use BeautifulSoup4 downloader
+  Extractors are tested on daily reports from JAN 2019- DEC 2024

-  - `extract_area_wise_energy_demand_supply.py`: Extracts area-wise demand and supply data from downloaded Excel files.
+  - `extract_area_wise_energy_demand_supply.py`: Extracts area-wise demand and supply data from downloaded daily_reports, sheet = 'Forecast'.
   - `extract_past_data.py.py`: currently extracts power_plant information from daily_reports in a .csv or .excl file with multithreading enabled.
       - `--path` : path of the daily_reports folder
       - `--threads` : the number of threads to use, deafult = 0
       - `--excel` : combined excel output
       - `--csv` : combined csv output

-  - `extract_powerplant_generation_data.py`: Extracts generation data per power plant for daily_report.
+  - `extract_powerplant_generation_data.py`: Extracts daily electricity generation data per power plant from daily_reports, sheet = 'Yesterdaygen'.
+  - `extract_powerplant_info.py`: Extracts powerplant information from daily_reports, sheet = 'Forecast'.
-  - `monthly_report_script.py`: Downlaod monthly reports from PGCB.
+  - `monthly_report_downloader.py`: Download monthly reports from PGCB.
   - `missing_files.py`: Checks for missing daily_report files in a directory outputs the date.
 Prerequisite: run rename_files_dir.py to standardize the file names in a common format.
-  - `rename_files_dir.py`: Renames files for consistency. files are renamed to just the date of the file, to this format "yyyy-mm-dd"
+  - `rename_files_dir.py`: Rename files for consistency. files are renamed to just the date of the file, in this format "yyyy-mm-dd"
 - `extracted_Data/`: Contains processed and extracted datasets.
 - `monthly_reports/` and `daily_reports/`: Contain example reports.
 Run the scripts to download and process the full set.